ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 image: /assets/oscar.jpg
 ---

 Let's play the following scenario: You are my client and I'm me.
-You ask "Oscar, we want to port our SDK/Library/module to React Native, but all this JSI, Turbo Module stuff is confusing, can you help us?, the answer is YES.
+You ask "Oscar, we want to port our SDK/Library/module to React Native, but all this JSI, Turbo Module stuff is confusing, can you help us?" the answer dear client is obviously yes.
 However, I'm a bit tired of explaining the same concepts again and again, so I will point you to this article.

 > If you are a RN dev you can skip this, this is an overview of React Native modules meant for people not in the React Native ecosystem.
 No new information or in-depth technical knowledge is here, just enough for adjacent people can get a grip of the terminology and why are they paying their hard earned money to some RN consultant to write Javascript.